savenkodana-hub/GuidedCyberSecurity/Labs/Lab1/Lab1.md

 The schema:

-1.Attackers pose as recruiters and convince developers to run a “test” file.
+1 .Attackers pose as recruiters and convince developers to run a “test” file.

-2.Victim downloads/executes a small JavaScript loader (or installs a malicious package).
+2 .Victim downloads/executes a small JavaScript loader (or installs a malicious package).

 3. The loader queries a smart contract (via blockchain API/RPC) and retrieves encoded payload data.

 4. The loader decodes the on-chain data and runs the second-stage payload (backdoor/stealer).

 5. The malware collects wallet keys/passwords, sends data to the attacker, and installs persistence; blockchain storage gives the attackers a resilient delivery/update channel.

 -	Behaviors/ Tactics/ Technics used: